yezkez10/tp/docs/UserGuide.md

 ### Adding a doctor: `add_doctor`

-Adds a doctor to the database.
+Adds a doctor to the clinic records.
 A doctor has a name, phone number, email, gender, age, and address.

 Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS`